Bone Health

 Treating osteoporosis

 Medications are often prescribed to treat osteoporosis but research on the effects of these drugs on people with HIV is extremely limited.
-Many of these medications have serious side effects, so you and your doctor will want to weigh the possible benefits against the risks.
+Many of these medications have serious side effects, so you and your healthcare provider will want to weigh the possible benefits against the risks.

 Hormone therapies—including testosterone, raloxifene (Evista) and teriparatide (Forteo)—are also used to prevent and treat osteoporosis.

-• Raloxifene (Evista), which belongs to a class of drugs known as SERMs (selective estrogen receptor modulators), was designed to have estrogen-like effects but without the risk of cancer.
-It is prescribed for the prevention and treatment of osteoporosis in postmenopausal women; however, its effects on postmenopausal women with HIV have not yet been studied.
+- Raloxifene (Evista), which belongs to a class of drugs known as SERMs (selective estrogen receptor modulators), was designed to have estrogen-like effects but without the risk of cancer.
+It is prescribed for the prevention and treatment of osteoporosis post-menopause; however, its effects on postmenopausal women with HIV have not yet been studied.
 Because this drug can potentially cause blood clots, it should not be taken by anyone with a history of blood clots.

-• Teriparatide (Forteo) is a synthetic form of a human hormone that occurs naturally, called parathyroid hormone, which stimulates new bone growth.
-It is approved for the treatment of osteoporosis in postmenopausal women and in men who are at high risk for a fracture.
+- Teriparatide (Forteo) is a synthetic form of a human hormone that occurs naturally, called parathyroid hormone, which stimulates new bone growth.
+It is approved for the treatment of osteoporosis post-menopause, and for anyone at higher risk for a fracture.
 It is given as a daily injection under the skin on the thigh or stomach.
-Relatively short-term studies have shown that it reduces fracture risk in men and women.
+Relatively short-term studies have shown that it reduces fracture risk.
 Because the long-term effects are not yet known, it is generally recommended that people take it for no more than two years.

-Calcitonin, a naturally occurring thyroid hormone that helps regulate calcium levels in the body, used to be prescribed to treat osteoporosis in postmenopausal women.
+Calcitonin, a naturally occurring thyroid hormone that helps regulate calcium levels in the body, used to be prescribed to treat osteoporosis.
 However, because calcitonin use is associated with an increased risk of cancer, Health Canada has taken the drug off the market for this purpose.

 Whether or not you take any of these treatments, you’ll want to make sure you get enough calcium and vitamin D on a daily basis to help your bones stay healthy.